Insiders score

 This is a good option for investors with limited to no investment experience or knowledge, who still have a medium to high appetite for risk, as those are the portfolios that have historically outperformed competitor robo-advisors.

-While there is a simple service available complimentary from a wealth manager, those with more complex financial needs may benefit from the complete financial planning on offer, although this does come at a cost that is comparable to the industry average, and the advice is restricted, which means you will only get matched to Nutmeg’s products.
+While there is a simple service available complimentary from a wealth manager, those with more complex financial needs may benefit from the complete financial planning on offer, although this does come at a cost that is comparable to the industry average, and the advice is restricted, which means Nutmeg will only make investment recommendations on the products and services that they offer, and not the whole of the market.

 In addition, if growing your money in a high-performing portfolio is a priority to you, then a robo-advisor would historically not have provided you with the best returns, as illustrated by the comparison of Nutmeg’s portfolio with the industry average.